wiiitek/its/README.md

 ## @Testcontainers

 1. Slowest, but use *real* database.
+2. Requires some setup and config values for DB connection
-2. Database changes made by tests are not rolled back at the end.
+3. Database changes made by tests are not rolled back at the end.

 ## @WebMvcTest